-- 1 Familiarising ourselves with the transaction and accepting the engagement - 2 Identifying the risks and outlines of the engagement - 3 Compiling the information and data required for the engagement:

-- Familiarising ourselves with sector research reports, analysts' reports on comparable companies and analysts' reports on comparable transactions
+- 1 Taking account of procedures performed within the framework of the Initial Offer: - Familiarising ourselves with the transaction and accepting the engagement - Identifying the risks and outlines of the engagement - Compiling the information and data required for the engagement: familiarising ourselves with sector research reports, analysts' reports on comparable companies and analysts' reports on comparable transactions. - 2 Assessing the background to the transaction: - Discussions with EULER HERMES management - Discussions with the Presenting Banks

-- 4 Assessing the background to the transaction: - Discussions with EULER HERMES management - Discussions with the Presenting Banks - Familiarising ourselves with the observations made by THE MINORITY SHAREHOLDER. - 6 Familiarising ourselves with the company and group's accounting and financial documentation - 7 Valuing the shares based on the dividend discount model: - Analysis of the Business Plan prepared by the company's management - Valuation work - Sensitivity analysis - 8 Valuing the shares based on comparative methods - Stock market multiples - Identifying comparable transactions - 9 Critical review of the Presenting Banks' report - 10 Obtaining the management representation letter - 11 Independent review - 12 Preparing our report
+3 - Familiarising ourselves with the company and group's accounting and financial documentation for the year ended 31 December 2017

+4 - Updating of the valuation approach based on the dividend discount model:

+- Analysis of the Business Plan prepared by the company's management

+- Valuation work

+- Sensitivity analysis

+- 5 Updating of comparative methods

+- Stock market multiples

+- Identifying comparable transactions

+- 6 Critical review of the Presenting Banks' report

+- 7 Obtaining the management representation letter

+- 8 Independent review

+- 9 Preparing our report

-The following free translation is provided for information purposes only and is not intended to substitute the original French language document entitled "Attestation d'équité - Offre publique d'achat simplifié initiée par ALLIANZ SE visant les actions de la société EULER HERMES GROUP SA - 21 December 2017", which is the only legally valid document to which reference may be made.
+The following free translation is provided for information purposes only and is not intended to substitute the original French language document entitled "Offre publique d'achat simplifiée suivie d'un retrait obligatoire initiée par Allianz SE visant les actions de la société Euler Hermes Group SA - 21 March 2018", which is the only legally valid document to which reference may be made.